omerwe/polyfun/README.md

 The parameters we provided are the following:
 1. `--compute-h2-L2` - this tells PolyFun to compute per-SNP heritabilities via an L2-regularized S-LDSC
 2. `--no-partitions` - this tells PolyFun to **not** partition SNPs into bins based on their estimated per-SNP heritabilities.
 You should only provide this flag if you are only interested in L2-regularized estimation of per-SNP heritabilities.
-3. `--output-prefix output/testrun` - this specified the prefix of all the PolyFun output files.
+3. `--output-prefix output/testrun` - this specifies the prefix of all the PolyFun output files.
-4. `--sumstats` - this specified an input summary statistics file (created via the `munge_polyfun_sumstats.py` script).
+4. `--sumstats` - this specifies an input summary statistics file (created via the `munge_polyfun_sumstats.py` script).
 5. `--ref-ld-chr` - this is the prefix of the LD-score and annotation files that S-LDSC uses.
 These are similar to the standard [S-LDSC  input files](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability) with an important addition: The annotation files **must** include columns called A1,A2 for reference and alternative alleles (because unfortunatley SNP rsid is not a unique SNP identifier).
 Additionally, it is strongly recommdended that the LD-score files also include columns called A1,A2, to prevent excluding multiple SNPs with the same rsid from the estimation stage.
 PolyFun will accept files with either .gz or .parquet extension (parquet is faster)
 6. `----w-ld-chr` - this is the prefix of the [LD-score weight files](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability), which are generally equal to the regular LD-scores of the SNPs, but restricted to only the set of SNPs used for fitting S-LDSC.
 As before, it is strongly recommdended that these files include A1,A2 columns.

+We strongly encourage that you look at the input files provided in the example to get a sense of their structure.